zubxxr/r2ware/README.md

 ## R2: Multi-Machine Communication

-Run the following commands on the R2's local machine to enable communication with a ground station on the same network:
+Run the following commands on the R2's local machine to enable communication with a ground station **on the same network**:

 ```bash
 sudo ip link set lo multicast on